AlviRownok/SAbot-an-LLM-RAG-Assistant/README.md

 ## SA_Bot

-This is the SA_Bot project developed by Alvi Rownok and SANDEEP UMASHANKAR PANDEY.
+This is the SA_Bot project developed by Alvi Rownok and Sandeep Umashankar Pandey.

 ## Project Structure